Frequently Asked Questions

 What are the Four Horsemen of relationships?

-The Four Horsemen come from Dr. John Gottman's research at the University of Washington — they're the four communication patterns that predict relationship failure with over 90% accuracy:
+The Four Horsemen come from Dr. John Gottman's research at the University of Washington — they're four communication patterns strongly associated with relationship failure:

 • Criticism: Attacking someone's character rather than addressing a specific behavior (“You're so lazy” vs. “I'm frustrated about the dishes”)